 Some years ago, after shedding numerous worldly possessions, I was somewhat adrift.
 While in the midst of this transition I began to sense that the time might be ripe to re-engage in the writing of the book, yet I remained unmotivated to do the work.
 One day, while wandering about in this rather uninspired state, I stumbled upon Eckhart Tolle's The Power of Now.
 I had not read a so-called 'guide to enlightenment' in years, but this book virtually leapt into my hands.
 Turning back the cover, I began to read.
 Not since Krishnamurti had I read such a powerfully written teaching as this.
 I immediately purchased a copy and returned home.

 The Power of Now was the catalyst that finally opened the way to write, The Christ is NOT a Person: The Evolution of Consciousness and the Destiny of Man.
-It was five years in the making and while in the midst of writing the work, evermore profound insights continued to arise.
+It was five years in the making and while in the midst of writing the work, ever-greater Clarity continued to come forth.
 During this process it eventually showed that I might not only write a book about the nature of Consciousness, as pointed to by enlightened sages of ancient times, but also create a contemporary series of visual presentations that might better express the holistic nature of Consciousness, the nature of Mind, and the nature of enlightened Being expressed in contemporary, rather than ancient terms.
 In this way an all-inclusive bridge to a better understanding might be built that would not only span, as much as possible, the great divide between modern science and ancient spiritual teachings, but also reconcile ancient teachings with so-called ‘new age’ teachings of today.

-The underlying purpose for creating these works was not merely to satisfy the inquiring mind regarding the nature of evolving Consciousness, but more importantly to aid in one’s own discovery of the living Truth of what Actually is so in the eternal Present Moment – Now.
+The underlying purpose for creating these works was not merely to satisfy the inquiring mind regarding the nature of evolving Consciousness, but more importantly to aid in one’s own discovery of the living Truth of what Actually is so in the eternally Present Now.
 Awakening unto the Light of Truth requires a movement away from egoic attachments to manifestations of Mind unto the Light of Pure Awareness Itself.
 Awakening unto this Reality, which is Absolute Reality, is what enlightened beings have pointed to since ancient times as the essential, underlying purpose of humankind.

 Click Subscribe above if you’d like to be notified when new works are posted on this site.